Successive Spectral Sequences: Successive Eilenberg--Moore spectral sequences

-This work was supported by Deutsche Telekom Stiftung at Technische Universit\"at Berlin and Freie Universit\"at Berlin, by NSF Grant DMS-0635607 at Institute for Advanced Study, and by an EPDI fellowship at Institut des Hautes \'Etudes Scientifiques, Forschungsinstitut f\"ur Mathematik (ETH Z\"urich), and the Isaac Newton Institute for Mathematical Sciences (in chronological order).
+This work was supported by Deutsche Telekom Stiftung at Technische Universit\"at Berlin and Freie Universit\"at Berlin, by NSF Grant DMS-0635607 at Institute for Advanced Study, by an EPDI fellowship at Institut des Hautes \'Etudes Scientifiques, Forschungsinstitut f\"ur Mathematik (ETH Z\"urich), and the Isaac Newton Institute for Mathematical Sciences, and by Simons Foundation grant {\#}550023 at Boston University (in chronological order).